Thomas-Gottwald/NLP4/READMENLP4.md

 "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License

-## License of this readme-template (remove this once you replaced this readme-template with your own content)
-This file itself is partially based on [this file](https://gist.github.com/sujinleeme/ec1f50bb0b6081a0adcf9dd84f4e6271).